-The materials are then heated to 1420 degrees Celsius, which is above the melting point of silicon.
+To grow a ingot, the first step is to heat the silicon to 1420°C, above the melting point of silicon.
 Once the polycrystalline and dopant combination has been liquified, a single silicon crystal, the seed, is positioned on top of the melt, barely touching the surface.
 The seed has the same crystal orientation required in the finished ingot.
-To achieve doping uniformity, the seed crystal and the crucible of molten silicon are rotated in opposite directions.
-Once conditions for the crystal growth have been met, the seed crystal is slowly lifted out of the melt.
-Growth begins with a rapid pulling of the seed crystal in order to minimize the number of crystal defects within the seed at the beginning of the growing process.
+To achieve doping uniformity, the seed crystal and the crucible of molten silicon rotate in opposite directions.
+Once the system reaches proper conditions for crystal growth, the seed crystal slowly lifts out of the melt.
+Growth begins with a rapid pulling of the seed crystal.
+This minimizes the number of crystal defects within the seed at the beginning of the growing process.

 After the wafers have been sliced, the lapping process begins.
 Lapping the wafer removes saw marks and surface defects from the front and backside of the wafer.
 It also thins the wafer and helps to relieve stress accumulated in the wafer from the slicing process.
-Once the silicon wafers are lapped, they go through an etching and cleaning process, using sodium hydroxide or acetic and nitric acids to alleviate microscopic cracks and surface damage caused by lapping.
+After lapping the silicon wafers, they go through an etching and cleaning process.
+Sodium hydroxide or acetic and nitric acids alleviate any microscopic cracks and/or surface damage that may have come about during lapping.
 A critical edge grinding procedure takes place to round the edges, drastically reducing the probability of breakage in the remaining steps of manufacturing and later when device manufacturers use the wafers.

 Most prime grade silicon wafers go through 2-3 stages of polishing, using progressively finer slurries or polishing compounds.
-The majority of the time, wafers are polished on the front side only, excluding 300 mm wafers which are double side polished.
+The majority of the time, wafers are polished on the front side only, excluding 300mm wafers which are double side polished.
 Polishing produces a mirror finish.
-The polished side is used for device fabrication.
+The polish also distinguishes which side to use for device fabrication.
 This surface must be free of topography, micro-cracks, scratches, and residual work damage.